jimmymaise/slack-bot/README.md

 8. In the same section, click 'Install our app' into the workspace.
 Allow the requested access.

-Assume that we have deployed the bot to the server and have the `fixed address`: https://bimodal-bot-example.com/slack-bot/events
+Assume that we have deployed the bot to the server and have the `permanent address`: https://bimodal-bot-example.com/slack-bot/events

 9. Then go to 'Event Subscriptions' under 'Features'.
 In the 'Request URL' field type https://bimodal-bot-example.com/slack-bot/events.
 We should see a green 'Verified' checkmark above the text-field